 This is why you want the motive to be simple, but the deed and suspects are shrouded in mystery.

-Every murder mystery in D&D or any other piece of literature/media needs to have interesting suspects.
+When creating a murder mystery in D&D or any other piece of literature/media there needs to be interesting suspects.

 If your suspects are easily figured out they are written off.
 If the players can narrow down the number of suspects they will solve the murder mystery easily.
 Your players cannot narrow any suspects down, then they will just give up or go insane.